Skip to content

 First 48 hours

 You will remain with a compressive dressing and the hemostatic mesh.
-There will be swelling and some discomfort, controlled with medication.
+There will be swelling and some discomfort, controlled with prescribed and OTC pain medication such as acetaminophen.
 Keep your head elevated and apply cold compresses as directed.
 Return to the office in forty-eight hours for mesh removal.

 First week

 Swelling peaks between the second and third day and begins to decrease progressively.
-Some patients may have bruises (purple spots) that can extend to the neck due to gravity.
+Some patients may have bruising (ecchymosis) that can extend to the neck due to gravity.
 This is normal and resolves spontaneously in ten to fourteen days.

 Swelling and healing